barrystone/csv-to-json_react/README.md

 # CSV to JSON converter

-Use react to build a simple CSV to Json converter by 5 minutes.
+Utilize React to construct a straightforward CSV to JSON converter.